Overtired baby won’t sleep easily – What to do?

 Interesting fact: It is also possible that an overtired baby becomes more physically active until she can’t bear the tiredness anymore and becomes fussy, screaming and crying.

 But these are only general signs, as each baby is different and unique.
-So observe your baby, learn to recognize individual symptoms of fatigue, and you will be able to take actions before it is too late.
+So observe your baby, learn to recognize individual symptoms of fatigue, and you will be able to take action before it is too late.

-How to get an overtired baby to sleep
+How to get an overtired baby to sleep?

 When your baby becomes overtired, it is crucial to calm her down first.
 Only when she is calm, start with your sleeping routine.